-- iv.
-Complete the first antenatal screening as early as practical in pregnancy and repeat screening at least once later in pregnancy. - v.
-Complete the first postnatal screening 6-12 weeks after birth and repeat screening at least once in the first postnatal year. - vi.
-For a woman with an EPDS score between 10 and 12, monitor and repeat the EPDS in 2-4 weeks as her score may change subsequently.
-Use clinical judgement in planning monitoring and further care. - vii.
-Repeat the EPDS at any time in pregnancy and in the first postnatal year if clinically indicated.
+Consensus-based recommendations iv Complete the first antenatal screening as early as practical in pregnancy and repeat screening at least once later in pregnancy. v Complete the first postnatal screening 6-12 weeks after birth and repeat screening at least once in the first postnatal year. vi For a woman with an EPDS score between 10 and 12, monitor and repeat the EPDS in 2-4 weeks as her score may change subsequently.
+Use clinical judgement in planning monitoring and further care. vii Repeat the EPDS at any time in pregnancy and in the first postnatal year if clinically indicated.